8 Reasons Why REALTORS® Will Be Needed FOREVER!

 - The average asking price versus sales price

-- Trends for real estate in your area
+- Trends in real estate in your area

 - Whether or not sellers pay closing costs